Jacobians: Velocities & Static Forces¶

 to show the angular velocity of frame \(\{C\}\) relative to some understood reference frame \(\{U\}\).
 Thus \(^A\omega_C\) means angular velocity of frame \(\{C\}\) expressed in frame \(\{A\}\) but default relative to frame \(\{U\}\).

 Assume frame \(\{B\}\) is located relative to \(\{A\}\), with a position vector \(^AO_B\), and rotation matrix \(^A_BR\).
 Here we assume \(^A_BR\) does not change with time.
-A point \(Q\) expressed in frame \(B\) is \(^BQ\).
+A point \(Q\) expressed in frame \(B\) is \(^BQ\), and has its linear velocity \(^BV_Q\).
 Then

 where we call \(^AV_{O_B}=^AV_B\) are the linear velocity of frame \(\{B\}\) relative to frame \(\{A\}\).